These laboratory-made antibodies are a best bet for a coronavirus treatment, but there won’t be enough

 Scaling it up

-To turn that moment of triumph into a viable treatment, ongoing clinical trials will have to show that monoclonal antibodies are safe and effective and determine the best dose.
-The drugs are being tested on three fronts: to see if they can prevent disease in people who have been exposed to the virus, keep people early in the illness from developing severe symptoms or treat patients who are hospitalized.
+To turn that moment of triumph into a viable treatment, ongoing clinical trials will have to show that monoclonal antibodies are safe and effective, and determine the best dose.
+The drugs are being tested on three fronts: to see whether they can prevent disease in people who have been exposed to the virus, help people early in the illness get better sooner or treat patients who are hospitalized.

 A dose for treatment will require much more drug than a prevention dose, so the capacity to treat people will depend largely on what the trials show.
 Many experts are hopeful the drugs could prevent disease, providing crucial protection to elderly people whose immune systems may not respond robustly to vaccines.